cuba/PiuPiu/README.md

 **NOTE**: We intentionally did not call `start()` in this case.

-Then we can simply do this:
+Then we can simply call it like this:

 ```swift
 getPosts().response({ posts in